microsoft/RepoLaunch/CONTRIBUTING.md

 1. Welcome issues and PRs related to the bugs and inefficiencies of out agent.

+2. Add unit tests to ./tests folder.
+Add GitHub workflow to run ./tests automatically.

-2. We found that many threads created from launch/run.py would have "Result Empty Error", which means the last agent state is not saved to disk and not passed back to the main function in launch/run.py.
+3. We found that many threads created from launch/run.py would have "Result Empty Error", which means the last agent state is not saved to disk and not passed back to the main function in launch/run.py.
 We think it's mostly because docker commit in save.py takes too long time (usually 10min - 120 min) -- it will return read timeout and so often make the thread DEAD...
 Future works would make docker commit detached in a separate thread/process to solve the problem.
 Maybe there's also problem in docker concurrency and old Langchain agent apis...
 Please help us find that problem and fix it!

-3. In [launch/utilities/language_handlers.py](launch/utilities/language_handlers.py), you can see language-specific and operating-system-specific prompts and base images.
+4. In [launch/utilities/language_handlers.py](launch/utilities/language_handlers.py), you can see language-specific and operating-system-specific prompts and base images.
 Please help us improve these prompts and add new base images.
 Base images need update when the latest version of a language updates.
 Please add official new images if official sources provide them; otherwise you could help us build customized ones and upload to dockerhub public repos, there are example dockerfiles in [launch/utilities/dockerfiles](launch/utilities/dockerfiles).

-4. To improve the success rate / lower down early submit hallucination (unsuccessful build but submit) in the setup stage; and increase the extraction coverage of per-testcase status and per-testcase command from test log in the organize stage -- any suggestions and improvements to the agent workflow is welcome.
+5. To improve the success rate / lower down early submit hallucination (unsuccessful build but submit) in the setup stage; and increase the extraction coverage of per-testcase status and per-testcase command from test log in the organize stage -- any suggestions and improvements to the agent workflow is welcome.